 The Final Verdict

-In the end, it is important to realize that both of these evacuation protocols, the fire escape ladder vs. fire escape chutes, come with their own unique set of features.
+In the end, it is important to realize that both of these evacuation options, the fire escape ladder vs. fire escape chutes, come with their own unique set of features.

-A fire escape ladder works perfectly for smaller buildings and is often the preferred choice for homes and start-ups.
-It fits their limited budget, offers safety from the fire, and can be folded up and tucked away in a corner.
+A fire escape ladder works well for smaller buildings and is often the preferred choice for homes and condominiums.
+It fits a limited budget, offers safety from the fire and can be folded up and tucked away in a corner.

-If the building is a skyscraper or hosts many people, the obvious choice would be to invest in a fire escape chute (which is also our personal preference!).
-However, if you live in a small apartment complex or simply can’t afford a chute, a fire escape ladder will get you to safety just as effectively!
+If the building is over 10 stories, the obvious choice would be to invest in a fire escape chute.
+However, if you live in a small apartment complex or simply can’t afford a chute, a fire escape ladder will get you to safety just as effectively.